Post

 font->Load("arcadeclassic.ttf", 20);

-• After creating the font, create the text passing the font in the constructor
+• After creating the font, create the text passing the font in the constructor.
+This should be after the font was created and loaded.

 • Text(Font)